AstroWa3l/telchar/README.md

-# Palantir
+# Telchar Smith Bot

-Palantir is a bot that updates you in real-time when you forge a new block on the Cardano blockchain to your telegram channel.
+Telchar is a bot that updates you in real-time when you forge a new block on the Cardano blockchain to your telegram channel.